collocations.org

 1. opinion/idea about sth

-general, popular, prevailing, widely held
+general, popular, widely held

 The prevailing view is that he has done a good job in difficult circumstances.

-conflicting, differing, divergent, opposing, polarized
+conflicting, contrary, contrasting, differing, divergent, opposing

 The debate brings together experts with conflicting views.

-clear, forthright, strong
+clear, forthright (esp.
+BrE), strong

-He''s a doctor with clear views on how to prevent illness.
+He's a doctor with clear views on how to prevent illness.

 idealized, optimistic, positive, romantic, rosy

-jaundiced, negative, pessimistic
+cynical, jaundiced, negative, pessimistic

 After his experience in jail, he has a pretty jaundiced view of the penal system.